Inindo: Way of the Ninja: Windows version

 The Chinese version was ported to MS-DOS in 1993, playable in English OS.
-In 2003, the PC-9801 version of the game was ported to Windows 98, as part of Koei 25th Anniversary Pack Vol.1; standalone version was published in 2005.
+In 2003, the PC-9801 version of the game was ported to Windows 98, as part of Koei 25th Anniversary Pack Vol.1; a standalone version was published in 2005.
 The Windows version runs the PC-9801 game in emulator; when saving, the emulator emulates drive switching operation.
 The port requires the use of mouse and the third scenario is inaccessible because of running in emulated environment.

 Reception

 GamePro review called Inindo "an impressive mix of adventure, fantasy, and epic military strategy", "a good RPG, featuring myth, magic, mayhem, and history" and "a great fantasy".